Definition

 Starting out with seven staff and three investment portfolios, Alitis has followed a disciplined data driven approach to investing resulting in a comprehensive approach to wealth management that includes portfolio management, risk management, tax and estate planning and more.

-Today, the firm manages over $435 million in assets, with over 20 team members, seven investment portfolios and has three offices in British Columbia.
+Today, the firm manages over $465 million in assets, with over 20 team members, six investment portfolios and has three offices in British Columbia.

 For More Information About Alitis